pearcej/cppds/_sources/Introduction/WhatIsComputerScience.rst

 This is an example of **procedural abstraction**.
 We do not necessarily know how the square root is being calculated, but we know what the function is called and how to use it.
-If we perform the import correctly, we can assume that the lbrary is correct and any function using it will provide us with the correct results.
+If we perform the import correctly, we can assume that the library is correct and any function using it will provide us with the correct results.
 We know that someone implemented a solution to the square root problem and we only need to know how to use it.
 This is